Tropical Storm Pabuk: Kiwi couple trapped on resort island Koh Samui

-An Auckland couple have spoken of the kindness of their hosts after they became trapped on a Thai resort island by Tropical Storm Pabuk.
+An Auckland couple is trapped on a Thai island as a tropical storm bears down on the Southeast Asian nation.

-Rain, winds and surging seawater buffeted coastal villages and world-famous tourist resorts yesterday, as the weather system made landfall on southern Thailand's east coast.
+Rain, winds and surging seawater have buffeted coastal villages and world-famous tourist resorts, as Tropical Storm Pabuk made landfall on southern Thailand's east coast.

+One person was reported dead and another missing after a fishing boat with a crew of six capsized in high waves.

-Lynne Davis and her husband John were meant to be flying home from their 10 day-long holiday on Koh Samui at noon yesterday local time (6pm NZT), but all flights were cancelled.
+Lynne Davis and her husband John were meant to fly home from their 10 day-long holiday on Koh Samui - which is in the firing line - at noon yesterday local time (6pm NZT), but all flights were cancelled.

 They are now hoping to return to their Eastern Beach, Howick, home and two teenage children on Monday.

-They had stayed inside during the worst of the storm, which she described as "pretty wild".
+They had stayed inside and Davis described the weather so far as "pretty wild".

 Their room at Beach Republic Hotel was about 200m from the beach and when they had ventured out they saw 2m swells.
 They had also been told of trees being down and sandbagging to prevent flooding.